Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

   - being hacked
   - Taking "Piercing", "Impact", "Impaling", "Electric", "Fire", "Ice" damage
 - The wind gust spell now deals **1** damage to enemies.
-- Removed the stunning requirement from the Bird `Squ-”watcher”` achievement.
+- Removed the stunning requirement from the `Bird Squ-”watcher”` achievement.

 Slime

 - Slime armor no longer mitigates anvil damage.
-- Slime armor now mitigates piercing damage by **50%** (Arrows, Bullets, and Thorns).
+- Slime armor mitigates piercing damage by **50%** (Arrows, Bullets, and Thorns).
 - Slime armor no longer breaks if the fall damage is too high.
 - Slime armor now breaks if the slime armor takes blast damage above a certain threshold.
 - Reduced slime minion spawn cooldown from **90** ticks to **75** ticks.